Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 Can I make lo mein vegetarian or vegan?

-Absolutely, instead of adding meat, you can add a plant-based protein like extra-firm tofu.
 Also, replace the lo mein noodles (made using egg) with udon noodles or traditional pasta noodles.

 They are typically made using wheat flour, but it is always best to double-check the ingredients list on the package.

-Does lo mein freeze well?
+Does Lo Mein freeze well?

 Now that you have the recipe grab the ingredients and whip it up in the kitchen.